BFauber/Python-R-Analyzing-Pay-and-Overtime-Abuses-SanFrancisco/README.md

 DETAIL THE RESULTS

 The methods, results, and summary are in the PDF file.
-The PY and RDATA files for the complete analysis are also provided.
+The PY and R data files for the complete analysis are also provided.

 Benjamin P. Fauber